 There is no doubt that risking, trying and acting is always better than doing nothing.
-The term “procrastinate” not only applies to human actions but also companies.
-This time, we will focus on adopting new technologies and innovation by companies of any size and industry.
+The term “procrastinate” not only applies to human actions but also to companies.
+This time, we will focus on adopting new technologies and innovation for companies of any size and industry.

 The first and most serious case occurs with “inaction”, leaving for a “better time” to acquire new technologies, change platforms or digitally reinvent oneself.
 How many times have we not heard arguments such as; “Right now we need to reduce expenses and not invest”, “In these uncertain times it is best to remain as we are”, “In this organisation, change is complex and acquiring a new software platform would be suffering from an unnecessary adoption curve”, etc.